thinkshout/thinkshout/work/06-ridepdw.md

   - Data migration

 components:
-  - title: Information architecture and Design
+  - title: Information Architecture and Design
     column1: |
       Knowing that Portland Design Works needed to quickly relaunch the new website with support for both mobile and tablet devices, we began the project with a rapid prototyping process.
 First, we developed a series of style tiles that explored a variety of graphic design directions.
 Then, we built responsive, clickable wireframes using the Foundation prototyping framework.
     column2: work/ridepdw/ridepdw-design.jpg